Azure-Samples/Hybrid-Compute-Go-ManagedDisks/README.md

 ## Running this sample

 1. If you don't already have it, [install Golang](https://golang.org/doc/install).

-2. Install Go SDK and its dependencies, [install Go SDK](https://github.com/azure/azure-sdk-for-go)
+1. Install Go SDK and its dependencies, [install Go SDK](https://github.com/azure/azure-sdk-for-go)

-3. Clone the repository.
+1. Clone the sample project repository to your `GOPATH` location.
+You can add a new path to `GOPATH` location by adding an existing folder path to the `GOPATH` user environment variable.
+    - Create a `src` folder inside this new `GOPATH` folder and `cd` into the `src` folder.
     ```
+    mkdir src
+    cd src
+    ```
+    - Clone the sample project repository into your `src` folder.
+    ```
     git clone https://github.com/Azure-Samples/Hybrid-Compute-Go-ManagedDisks.git
     ```

+1. Open a Powershell or Bash shell in `$GOPATH/src/Hybrid-Compute-Go-ManagedDisks` and enter the following command:
+    ```
+    go mod init Hybrid-Compute-Go-ManagedDisks
+    ```

+1. Run the following to validate the go mod file with the required source code modules.
+    ```
+    go mod tidy
+    ```

-4. Create a [service principal using a certificate](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals#create-a-service-principal-using-a-certificate) to work against AzureStack.
+1. Create a [service principal using a certificate](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals#create-a-service-principal-using-a-certificate) to work against AzureStack.
 Make sure your service principal has [contributor/owner role](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals#assign-role-to-service-principal) on your subscription.

-6. Fill in and export these environment variables into your current shell.
+1. Fill in and export these environment variables into your current shell.
     ```
-    export AZS_ARM_ENDPOINT={your AzureStack Resource Manager Endpoint}
+    export AZURE_ARM_ENDPOINT={your AzureStack Resource Manager Endpoint}
-    export AZS_TENANT_ID={your tenant id}
+    export AZURE_TENANT_ID={your tenant id for AAD or "adfs" for ADFS}
-    export AZS_CLIENT_ID={your client id}
+    export AZURE_SP_CERT_ID={your service principal certificate client id}
-    export AZS_CLIENT_SECRET={your client secret}
+    export AZURE_SP_CERT_PASS={password for your service principal certificate .pfx file}
-    export AZS_CERT_PATH={your service principal certificate path}
+    export AZURE_SP_CERT_PATH={path to your password protected service principal certificate .pfx file}
-    export AZS_SUBSCRIPTION_ID={your subscription id}
+    export AZURE_SUBSCRIPTION_ID={your subscription id}
-    export AZS_LOCATION={your resource location}
+    export AZURE_LOCATION={your resource location}
     ```

-7. Note that in order to run this sample on ADFS environments, use `adfs` as the value of AZS_TENANT_ID environment variable.

-8. Run the sample.
+1. Azure will force the use of SSH over password authentication if both were configured.
+The sample code also enforces SSH key pair authentication over password authentication.
+The password authentication will be used if the SSH key pair path does not exist.
+To run the sample, do one of either:
+    - Create an SSH key at `%HOMEPATH%/.ssh/id_rsa.pub` for SSH key pair authentication.
     ```
     go run app.go
+    ```
+    - Pass a string parameter as the VM admin password for password authentication.
+    ```
+    go run app.go <PASSWORD>
     ```

 ## More information

 Here are some helpful links: